scott-griffiths/bitformat/doc/index.rst

 .. image:: bitformat_logo.png
    :width: 400px

-`bitformat <https://github.com/scott-griffiths/bitformat/>`_ is a Python module for creating and parsing file formats, especially at the bit rather than byte level.
+`bitformat <https://github.com/scott-griffiths/bitformat/>`_ is a Python library for creating and parsing file formats, especially at the bit rather than byte level.

-It is from the author of the `bitstring <https://github.com/scott-griffiths/bitstring>`_ module.
+It is from the author of the `bitstring <https://github.com/scott-griffiths/bitstring>`_ library.

 ----